buger/buger.github.com/source/_posts/2013-06-04-improving-testing-by-using-real-traffic-from-production.markdown

 There are a few techniques to do this (better to use both):

 1. Deploying changes only to one of production servers, so part of users will be served by the new code.
 This technique has some downsides.
-Some of your users will see errors/bugs, and you may have to use "stick" sessions.
+Some of your users will see errors/bugs, and you may have to use "sticky" sessions.
 This is quite similar to A/B testing.

 2. Replaying production traffic to staging environment.

 Ilya Grigorik wrote a nice article on this: [Load Testing With Log Replay](http://www.igvita.com/2008/09/30/load-testing-with-log-replay)

 In all articles I've read, log replay techniques are mostly mentioned in the context of load testing.
+I want to show you how to use log replay for daily bug testing.

 Tools like [jMeter](http://jmeter.apache.org/), [httperf](https://code.google.com/p/httperf/) or [Tsung](http://tsung.erlang-projects.org/) have support for replaying logs, but it's very rudimentary or focused on load testing and not emulating real-users.
 Feel the difference?
 Real users are not just a list of requests, they have proper timing between requests, different http headers etc. For load testing, it does not matter, but for bug testing it matters a lot.